 Our initiatives are grounded in the local context, led by local partners around the globe, and supported by IYF’s local staff in the regions and countries where we work.
 This way of working ensures that our solutions respond to real needs, challenges, and opportunities.
 Then, IYF’s global role as a connector and convener ensures alignment and understanding across all stakeholders.

 We build inclusive programs.

 Marginalization impacts young people’s personal agency, economic opportunity, and ability to fully participate in society.
 Recognizing all types of exclusion, IYF is committed to advancing social inclusion and making sure every young person has opportunities to learn, grow, and thrive.
-Like partnership and being locally owned and led, social inclusion is one of IYF’s six grounding principles.
+Like partnership and being locally owned and led, social inclusion is one of IYF’s five grounding principles.

 We combine experience and innovation.

 IYF has spent three decades dedicated to positive youth development, and we have a track record of programmatic results.
 During this time, the world has changed around us.
 With more than 1.2 billion young people now on the planet—21 percent of whom are not in school, work, or training—we must increase our scale and impact.
 Given these high stakes, we are committed to finding innovative solutions, including youth-informed digital solutions such as the game-based life skills training course Passport to Success® Traveler.